User Control

 2. Prioritize Essential Controls

-Designers should focus on providing controls that are essential for users to accomplish their tasks and meet their goals.
-Avoid overwhelming users with unnecessary or complex controls.
-Undo and redo options are fundamental to user control.
-These options give users the confidence to perform actions, as they know they can easily reverse their choices if they need to.
+Designers should put a great deal of focus on providing controls that are essential for users to accomplish their tasks and meet their goals.
+Don’t overwhelm users with complex controls or ones that aren’t necessary.
+Undo and redo options are fundamental to user control—and these options give users the confidence to perform actions.
+That’s because they know they can easily reverse their choices if they need to.

 3. Use Familiar UI Patterns and UI Elements

-Designers who use familiar UI patterns and visual design elements can enhance user control which makes the interface more intuitive.
-These include buttons, sliders, checkboxes, dropdown menus and other elements that users are accustomed to.
-Consistency in the use of these elements across different sections of the interface can also enhance user control.
-When users find consistent controls, cues and more, they can quickly understand their purpose and how to utilize them effectively.
+Designers who use familiar UI patterns and visual design elements can really give user control a boost—and so make the interface that much more intuitive.
+These include buttons, sliders, checkboxes, dropdown menus and other elements that users are used to finding.
+Consistency in the use of these elements across different sections of the interface is something that can enhance user control, too.
+And when users find consistent controls, cues and more, they can quickly understand their purpose and how to use them effectively.

 Author and Human-Computer Interaction Expert, Alan Dix explains critical considerations when designers create screens for target users: